 About twenty years ago, people who were reluctant to take prescription antidepressants were excited to learn that the herbal medicine St. John’s wort (Hypericum perforatum) could help alleviate mild to moderate depression (International Journal of Clinical Pharmacology and Therapeutics, March 1999).
 Some scientists became concerned, however, about an under-appreciated side effect of St. John’s wort.
 Some of the compounds found in this plant can trigger photosensitivity.
-This could damage the skin or the eyes when they are exposed to sunlight.
+This could damage eyes or skin when they are exposed to sunlight.

 Is Hypersensitivity to Light a Side Effect of St. John’s Wort?